valdemarborr/specialization_project/README.md

 * Flag sustained anomalies (persistence requirement reduces false alarms)
 * Capture both individual pressure deviations (SPP, AP) and cross-pressure patterns (common-mode, difference-mode)
 * Provide interpretable z-scores that can be calibrated to operational risk tolerance

-## Citation

-If you want others to cite the work:

-* Add a `CITATION.cff` file, or
-* Provide a BibTeX entry here (once your thesis details are final)

-## License

-Add a license file (for example MIT) if you intend the code to be reused.
-If data are proprietary, clarify that the license does not apply to the dataset.

 ## Contact